 Summary: The Employee Experience Is the Heart of the Digital Workplace

 The ultimate point of a sound digital workplace strategy is to build a more effective, more efficient business.
 An employee app is the best tool for this job.
-More than “just an app,” it will be a single communication hub and front door intranet—with a built-in content management system—that’s mobile but also works great on desktop.
-Thought of in such a way, all of the pieces of your digital workplace strategy should fall into perfect order.
+More than “just an app,” it will be a central communication hub and front door intranet—with a built-in content management system—that’s mobile but also works great on desktop.
+Thought of in such a way, all of the pieces of your digital workplace strategy should begin to fall into perfect order.